ProjectRemyx/MERN-Authorization-Practice/README.md

 - Created model for users table
 - Edited user api end point to include validation
 - Created salt, hashed password and save to db
+- Registration completed incorporating JWT
+- Created Get API request for auth.js which takes the de-coded user id and queries the database for the user's information